-PSY 103 - Personality and Adjustment (3) °
+PSY 103 - Foundations of Psychology (3) °

-A study of basic theoretical principles of psychology and their application to human behavior and growth.
-Emphasis on scientific psychology's contributions to more effective professional and personal relationships.
-Group activities and self-evaluation included.
+A study of the basic theoretical principles of psychology and their applications to human behavior and growth.
+Students explore psychology as a practical science and they examine how psychological research can lead to improved personal and professional relationships.